YushanH/yushanh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D in Applied Math, UCLA
+subtitle: Physics Engineer at Epic Games, Ph.D. in Applied Math, UCLA

 profile:
   align: right